 - Security: We respect the security of your data and treat it in accordance with the law.

-- International: We do not usually transfer your personal information outside the EEA but if we do, you can expect an adequate degree of protection in respect of your personal information.
+- International: We do not usually transfer your personal information outside the UK but if we do, you can expect an adequate degree of protection in respect of your personal information.

 To see our full Privacy Notice, please click the link below.